Market-wide Half Hourly Settlement (MHHS) Working Groups

 In July 2017, Ofgem launched its Significant Code Review (SCR) on Electricity Settlement Reform.

 Here you can find the outputs of three industry working groups which ELEXON is chairing and providing with technical leadership to support Ofgem’s SCR.
 All three groups report to Ofgem and Ofgem sets their membership and Terms of Reference.

-- Code Change and Development Group (CCDG): The CCDG will run from December 2019 to mid-2021.
-It will develop further detailed areas of the DWG’s TOM design.
+- Code Change and Development Group (CCDG): The CCDG has been meeting since December 2019.
+It is developing further the outstanding detailed areas of the DWG’s TOM design.
 It will also identify, and oversee drafting of, the changes needed to Industry Codes and subsidiary documents to enable the TOM.

-- Architecture Working Group (AWG): The AWG will run from December 2019 for 12 months.
-It will develop and recommend solutions for the system architecture design required to enable the DWG’s TOM.
+- Architecture Working Group (AWG): The AWG has also been meeting since December 2019.
+It is developing the solution architecture required to enable the DWG’s TOM.